 Drug development involves generating progressively larger medicine batch sizes, and changes in processes for different-sized batches may cause unexpected difficulties.
 Use of the right pharmaceutical equipment can be helpful, as well as the discovery of parameters that affect critical process parameters (CPPs).

 New drug development is a highly regulated, complicated process that requires specialists and intense research and development skill sets in the medical research community.
 All regulations and safety indications must be observed carefully, and human and animal clinical trials subjects treated professionally and with the utmost care.
 The goal of drug development is to prevent human and animal pain and suffering whenever possible and find and provide new drugs that we can depend on to improve our health and happiness.

 Lastly, what do Sheryl Crow, Lance Armstrong, and Robert De Niro have in common?
 They are all among the lucky ones who survived the deadly disease cancer.
-There’ll be thousands in the year 2018 alone who wouldn’t be as fortunate, though.
+There’ll be thousands in the current year alone who wouldn’t be as fortunate, though.
 An estimated 1.74M+ new cancer cases will be diagnosed, and 600k+ cancer deaths would be reported.
 All of us in the life sciences sector can’t rest on our laurels and must continue innovating faster to find a cure for this nemesis of humanity.

 Speak to Our Scientist About Your Drug Discovery and Development Process